Learning Optimal Prompt Ensemble for Multi-source Visual Prompt Transfer: Experiments

-The ablation study in Tab.\ref{tab:ablation} highlights the contributions of each component in the framework.
-Without H-score or Gradient Loss, the model relies on average weighted source prompts, achieving an average accuracy of 64.4\%.
-Introducing the H-score loss alone improves accuracy to 66.7\%, demonstrating its effectiveness in enhancing feature discriminability through information-theoretic optimization.
-The Gradient Loss alone achieves 66.4\% accuracy and stabilizes optimization by aligning gradient directions.
-Combining both components yields the best performance (67.6\%), proving their complementary roles in achieving optimal results.
+The ablation study in Table~\ref{tab:ablation} systematically evaluates each component's contribution in our framework.
+Additional dataset results are provided in the Appendix.
+The baseline method, which directly optimizes weights by minimizing cross-entropy loss on the target task, achieves 72.5\% average accuracy.
+Using the H-score objective alone improves performance to 78.5\%, validating its effectiveness for feature discriminability evaluation.
+Similarly, employing $\mathcal{L}_{\text{align}}$ as the sole optimization objective yields 78.1\% accuracy.
+Most notably, combining both components produces the best performance 80.2\%, demonstrating their complementary roles in achieving optimal transfer learning results.